ca1man-2022/ca1man-2022.github.io/_pages/about.md

 * [2025.10] 😃 Honored as an 'Outstanding Graduate Student Vanguard'.

 * [2025.10] 👣 In the autumn semester of 2025, I delivered a party lecture titled "Responsibilities and Commitments of Young Party Members in the Era of Artificial Intelligence" at the Party School (Jinhua Campus).

+# Reviewer

+* 《IEEE Transactions on Systems, Man and Cybernetics: Systems》

+* 《Neural Network》

+* 《Applied Soft Computing Journal》

+* 《Frontiers in Artificial Intelligence》

+* 《Frontiers in Robotics and AI, section Robot Learning and Evolution》

 # 2024-2025 / Second grade